Travel to Canada

 The following documents are required, original documents or notarized copies, at the time of application:

-• Child's birth certificate, stating the names of both parents.
+• Birth certificate, stating the names of both parents.

-• Statement of Live Birth, to show who gave birth to the child.
+• Statement of Live Birth or birth journal that show who gave birth to the child.

 • Parent's marriage certificate, if only the father is a Swedish citizen and the child was born before April 1, 2015.
 A child born after April 1, 2015, automatically becomes a Swedish citizen if one of the parents is a Swedish citizen.